 Vaccine Evangelists, Apostates, & Apologists: Part 6 - The Apologists Continued

-Author: Jordan Hendarson.
-(Editor’s note: because of the formatting of this page, if you read on the computer, there is double mention of the author’s name, but if you read on the phone, it would appear only at the end, and so to avoid confusion about authorship I have added this few words here.
+(Editor’s note: because of the formatting of this page, if you read this essay on a computer, there is double mention of the author’s name, but if you read on a phone, it would appear only at the end, and so to avoid confusion about authorship I have added this few words here.
 Enjoy reading.)

 This is the sixth, and penultimate, installment of the essay series, Vaccine Evangelists, Apostates and Apologists.
 These essays are a study of the vaccine debate itself, using historical mortality questions as the focal point of this analysis.
 Here are the links to the earlier installments: